 + PRO: Cheap and easy travel to neighbouring cities

-Amenities of Ho Chi Minh City
+Amenities in Ho Chi Minh City

 + PRO: Top international schools

 Expats moving to Ho Chi Minh City with children will have access to a host of excellent international schools.
-For further information, have a look at International Schools in HCMC.

 + PRO: Excellent banks